 The 2018 CIPD health and wellbeing report identified stress as the second most common reason for an employee taking a period of short-term absence.
 This is amplified in sectors and job roles which are perceived as high intensity, such as the legal sector.

-The most successful legal firms have a standardised best-practice process built into their absence management policy.
+The most successful legal firms have a standardised best-practice process built into their absence policy.
 This can address the root causes of stress and burnout and significantly reduce unplanned absences.

 Some of the firms we spoke to use return to work forms, with line managers responsible for interviews where appropriate.
 They implement global absence policies that are distributed and managed to set KPIs.

 You can improve productivity even further if you develop the capability to report across the organisation with metrics governed by function, team, case, and geography.
 Automated absence reporting will highlight any issues, and the recommended Bradford Factor scoring metric can quickly benchmark and proactively reduce the potential impact of unplanned absences.

 Challenge #4: How can you improve employee engagement with accurate overtime and TOIL management?

 Many roles in the legal sector require employees to work unsociable hours.
 These extra hours are typically rewarded with a payment, or with the time taken back at a future date.
 This is often an informal arrangement with no clear recording mechanism.
 Employees can become dissatisfied if they find the process to claim payment or the time back is overly complex – or worse, nonexistent.

 It’s all about delivering clarity and transparency.
 Legal firms that offer overtime or TOIL should provide an online, easily accessible self-service system where these requests can be easily made.

 Payroll teams need accurate and timely information regarding authorised payments.
 This information should be automatically sent in line with payment schedules.
 Employees should also have clear visibility of when payments have been processed, and when they can expect to receive their money.